 Tardies: Don't be tardy.
 It's disruptive and rude to your classmates and instructors.
-Three tardies will result in detention and a call home.
+Three tardies will result in detention with your teacher and a call home.

 Bring your materials to class.
 Any materials left in the classroom intentionally or unintentionally are your responsibility.